vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

         to see the website.
 We should set our constants to make the size more reasonable

+        For example, looking at it on an ipad is impossible.

 DONE!!!
     Improvement: Enter Chapter 1 JSON in entirety